The Sup Connective in IMALL: A Categorical Semantics: Introduction

 Introducing a (generalised) probabilistic operator to a linear language is not straightforward.
 We begin the informal analysis of this section with the concrete category $\mathbf{SM}_{\mathcal S}$ of semimodules over the semiring $\mathcal S$ and linear maps, as a means to aid intuition.
 Such a category is one of the concrete construction examples we will use throughout the paper.

-Our interpretation does not use the Powerset Monad, as it is usual to express non-deterministic effects~\cite{MoggiIC91}, since this monad is not valid in this category.
-Such approach would consist in using the Cartesian product of the several non-deterministic paths, and gather them together into a set.
-The problem is that the needed map $A\times A\xlra{\xi}\mathcal PA$ defined by $\xi(a_1,a_2)=\{a_1,a_2\}$ is not linear and so it is not in the category.
+Our interpretation does not rely on the Powerset Monad, which is commonly used to express non-deterministic effects~\cite{MoggiIC91}, because this monad is not compatible with the structure of our category.
+Specifically, using the Powerset Monad would require forming sets from the Cartesian product of non-deterministic paths.
+However, the map \( A \times A \xlra{\xi} \mathcal PA \), where \( \xi(a_1, a_2) = \{a_1, a_2\} \), is not linear.
+Since linearity is required in our categorical setting, such a map cannot be part of the category.

 Our approach is instead inspired by the density matrix quantum formalism (see, for example,~\cite[Section 2.4]{NC}), wherein we consider the linear combination of results as a representation of a probability distribution.
 Let $t$ be a term reducing with probability $p$ to $t_1$ and a probability of $q$ to $t_2$, with $p+q=1$.
 We interpret $t$ as \( \sumwe pq(t_1,t_2) = p\scal[A]t_1\mas[A]q\scal[A]t_2 \), where, if $\hat p$ is the mapping that multiplies its argument by $p$, then $\sumwe pq$ is defined as $\coproducto{\hat p}{\hat q}$, that is